Freeport fruit vendor chopped to death

 The attacker drove off in Motie's car, which was parked nearby.

-Police said Motie was known as the "the fruit vendor" in the community as he had been selling in the area for years.
+Police said Motie was known as the "the fruit vendor" in the community, as he had been selling there for years.

 Up to late yesterday, no arrests had been made and Homicide Region Three police are investigating.